Recurrence statistics for the space of Interval Exchange maps and the Teichm\"uller flow on the space of translation surfaces: Background and notation

 \subsection{Interval Exchange Transformations}

 In this section we synthesize the basic model described by Viana in \cite{Via08} with the framework developed by Pollicott~\cite{Pollicott} (see also~\cite{Morita}).
-Pollicott's short paper~\cite{Pollicott} is a very clear account of the Rauzy-Veech-Zorich from the viewpoint of hyperbolic dynamics.
+Pollicott's short paper~\cite{Pollicott} is a very clear account of the Rauzy-Veech-Zorich induction and renormalization from the viewpoint of hyperbolic dynamics.
 We begin by defining our dynamical systems.
 This starts with interval exchange transformations, in particular focussing on the formalism described by Viana.
 We then move to the Rauzy-Veech induction and renormalisation; the Zorich induction and renormalisation; and finally the Morita-Pollicott renormalisation.
 We will point out the minor differences with Pollicott's framework as we go along, but broadly speaking, the difference here is that our induced maps are \emph{first} returns.
 We relate these dynamical systems to the Teichm\"uller flow on the space of translation surfaces later on.

 Following \cite[Chaper 1]{Via08}, let $I\subset \R$ be an interval and $\{I_\aalpha:\aalpha\in \A\}$ a partition of $I$ into intervals indexed by a finite alphabet $\A$ with $d\ge 2$ symbols.
-An \emph{interval exchange transformation} (IET) is a bijective map $f=f_{(\pi, \lambda)}:I\to I$ which is a translation of each subinterval $I_\aalpha$ and determined by the following combinatorial and metric data:
+An \emph{interval exchange transformation} (IET) is a bijective map $f=f_{(\pi, \lambda)}:I\to I$ which is a translation of each subinterval $I_\aalpha$, preserves Lebesgue measure and is determined by the following combinatorial and metric data:

-\begin{enumerate}[label=({\alph*}), itemsep=0.0mm, topsep=0.0mm, leftmargin=7mm] \item A pair $\pi=(\pi_0, \pi_1)$ of bijections $\pi_\epsilon:\A\to \{1, \ldots, d\}$ which describe the ordering of the subintervals $I_\aalpha$ before and after the action of $f$:
+\begin{enumerate}[label=({\alph*}), itemsep=0.0mm, topsep=0.0mm, leftmargin=7mm] \item A pair $\pi=(\pi_0, \pi_1)$ of bijections $\pi_\eps:\A\to \{1, \ldots, d\}$ which describe the ordering of the subintervals $I_\aalpha$ before and after the action of $f$:

 where $\aalpha_j^\eps=\pi_\eps^{-1}(j)$ for $\eps\in \{0, 1\}$ and $j\in \{1, 2, \ldots, d\}$.

 \item A vector $\lambda=(\lambda_\aalpha)_{\aalpha\in \A}$ of non-negative entries which represent the lengths of the subintervals $(I_\aalpha )_{\aalpha\in \A}$. \end{enumerate}